Gale W. McGee: Cabinet and Judicial Nominations

-Lewis Strauss nomination

-In 1958, President Dwight D. Eisenhower nominated Lewis Strauss to serve as Secretary of Commerce.
-During the Senate Interstate and Foreign Commerce Committee hearings on the nomination, McGee raised concerns about Strauss's transparency, particularly regarding his role in the Dixon–Yates contract, his relationship with businessmen and misleading testimony about several cases.

-On June 19, 1959, Senators O'Mahoney (D-Wyo), Anderson (D-N.M.), Morse (D-Ore), and McGee celebrated at the Ohio Clock outside the Senate Chamber after leading the effort to defeat Lewis Strauss's nomination for U.S. Secretary of Commerce.

-When the nomination was brought to the Senate floor for debate, McGee, over several days, criticized Strauss's views on executive privilege, arguing they threatened the Senate's oversight role.

-After a contentious debate, the Senate rejected Strauss's nomination on June 19, 1959, in a 46–49 vote, making it only the eighth failed Cabinet nomination in U.S. history.
+McGee evaluated presidential Cabinet and judicial nominees primarily on merit and national interest.
+He supported most appointments but opposed nominees with concerning civil rights records, including Clement Haynsworth and G. Harrold Carswell.
+Notably, he led Senate opposition to Lewis Strauss’s nomination as Secretary of Commerce in 1959, raising concerns over transparency and executive privilege; the nomination ultimately failed, one of only eight rejected Cabinet appointments in U.S. history.

 In the 2023 film Oppenheimer, McGee was portrayed by Harry Groener.

 "Champion" of Congressional recess

 In 1961, Senator McGee began calling for a mandated August recess for Congress.
 It was not until 1969 that his idea gained enough support among his colleagues that they gave it a test run — the Senate recessed from August 13 to September 3.
 Finally, on August 6, 1971, as mandated by the Legislative Reorganization Act of 1970, the Senate began its first official August recess.